Corporate Governance

 • Selection of Nomination and Remuneration Advisory Committee members

-• Positions, assignments, and responsibilities of executive officers
+• Appointments and responsibilities of directors and executive officers

 Stocks/Shareholders’ Meeting/Investors